csgohacks/master-guide/private-cheats/introduction.md

 However the developers are being reported are being lazy to pushing updates to the cheat.
 Also keep in mind that this is a legit-focused cheat, so you won't expect to use it fight against other ragers.
 With being said, it's resolver and legit anti-aim is still useful to fight against other semi-ragers.

-This cheat is application only (although you can get invited by admins, but that is highly unlikley).
+This cheat is application only (although you can get invited by admins, but that is highly unlikely).
 The application process is fairly easy, not many get denied.
 You fill out an application on their forums and then get sent to do a Teamspeak interview.

 ## Fanta